bradfordlynch/lynch_paul/README.md

 ```

 # Load data into Neo4j
 **N.B.** The data files are stored in the location specified in the docker invocation above.
-Additionally, the nodes and relationships have been preprocessed.
+Additionally, the nodes and relationships have been preprocessed according to the notebook *Preprocessing of Revere Data.ipynb*.

 ## Load the nodes
 ```cypher